Vaccine: Attenuated

 Some vaccines contain live, attenuated microorganisms.
 Many of these are active viruses that have been cultivated under conditions that disable their virulent properties, or that use closely related but less dangerous organisms to produce a broad immune response.
 Although most attenuated vaccines are viral, some are bacterial in nature.
 Examples include the viral diseases yellow fever, measles, mumps, and rubella, and the bacterial disease typhoid.
 The live Mycobacterium tuberculosis vaccine developed by Calmette and Guérin is not made of a contagious strain but contains a virulently modified strain called "BCG" used to elicit an immune response to the vaccine.
 The live attenuated vaccine containing strain Yersinia pestis EV is used for plague immunization.
 Attenuated vaccines have some advantages and disadvantages.
 Attenuated, or live, weakened, vaccines typically provoke more durable immunological responses.
-But they may not be safe for use in immunocompromised individuals, and on rare occasions mutate to a virulent form and cause disease.
+Attenuated vaccines also elicit a cellular and humoral response.
+However, they may not be safe for use in immunocompromised individuals, and on rare occasions mutate to a virulent form and cause disease.

 Inactivated

-Some vaccines contain inactivated, but previously virulent, micro-organisms that have been destroyed with chemicals, heat, or radiation"ghosts", with intact but empty bacterial cell envelopes.
-They are considered an intermediate phase between the inactivated and attenuated vaccines.
+Some vaccines contain microorganisms that have been killed or inactivated by physical or chemical means.
 Examples include IPV (polio vaccine), hepatitis A vaccine, rabies vaccine and most influenza vaccines.

 Toxoid

-Toxoid vaccines are made from inactivated toxic compounds that cause illness rather than the micro-organism.
+Toxoid vaccines are made from inactivated toxic compounds that cause illness rather than the microorganism.
 Examples of toxoid-based vaccines include tetanus and diphtheria.
-Not all toxoids are for micro-organisms; for example, Crotalus atrox toxoid is used to vaccinate dogs against rattlesnake bites.
+Not all toxoids are for microorganisms; for example, Crotalus atrox toxoid is used to vaccinate dogs against rattlesnake bites.

 Subunit

-Rather than introducing an inactivated or attenuated micro-organism to an immune system (which would constitute a "whole-agent" vaccine), a subunit vaccine uses a fragment of it to create an immune response.
+Rather than introducing an inactivated or attenuated microorganism to an immune system (which would constitute a "whole-agent" vaccine), a subunit vaccine uses a fragment of it to create an immune response.
 One example is the subunit vaccine against hepatitis B, which is composed of only the surface proteins of the virus (previously extracted from the blood serum of chronically infected patients but now produced by recombination of the viral genes into yeast).
-Another example is edible algae vaccines, such as the virus-like particle (VLP) vaccine against human papillomavirus (HPV), which is composed of the viral major capsid protein.
-Another example is the hemagglutinin and neuraminidase subunits of the influenza virus.
+Other examples include the Gardasil virus-like particle human papillomavirus (HPV) vaccine, the hemagglutinin and neuraminidase subunits of the influenza virus, and edible algae vaccines.
 A subunit vaccine is being used for plague immunization.